 Integrating our Game into your High School Principles of Economics

-Our games make economics fun for your students because it's not just about learning formulas.
+Our simulation games with experiential learning make economics fun for your students because it's not just about learning formulas.
 Students are put into a "real" competitive business environment where they work in "teams" and learn from experience, using critical thinking skills so vital to their success after high school.

 Students can start by playing some simple games individually to gain experience and then can be divided into teams where they complete directly against each other.
 This creates a lot of excitement and boosts their interest in learning how to apply economics to "Beat the Market".